travlr-archived/CodeDepot/README.rst

 Proposal for a Modern Software Ecosystem
 ========================================

-*Please note that this whitepaper is very much incomplete and still being formulated.*
+*Please note that this whitepaper is very much incomplete and is being detailed/refined.*

 -----------------------------------------